Orchard Road (Illinois): Recent improvements

 The need to expand the capacity of Orchard Road has been met with many improvements over the past decade.

 The first of a wave of new bridges over the Fox River, a crossing at Orchard Road was constructed in 2000 and 2001, linking Routes 34 and 71.
 Before then, Orchard Road's southern terminus was simply at Route 34.
 This bridge was useful in allowing for traffic to cross the river without navigating through downtown Oswego or Yorkville.

 2001 marked the beginning of a massive reconstruction project oriented on widening a large portion of Orchard Road from just south of Prairie Street north to near Interstate 88.
 This accompanied a project dealing with the encounter with the Burlington Northern-Santa Fe railroad tracks, converting what was an at-grade intersection to a railroad overpass accompanied by an overpass carrying the adjacent Virgil Gilman Trail, a bike path.
 This brought the southern end of the 4-lane section in Kane County to just south of the railroad overpass.

 A Park and Ride facility was completed in 2004 at the intersection of Orchard Road and Mill Road in Oswego.
 The site, adjacent to tracks owned by the Burlington Northern-Santa Fe (BNSF) railroad (different from the tracks involved in the grade separation project mentioned above), was originally envisioned as a train station.
-The proposed station would serve as the new extent of Metra's BNSF light rail service from Chicago to Aurora.
+The proposed station would serve as the new extent of Metra's BNSF commuter rail service from Chicago to Aurora.

 A renovation of Orchard Road from Interstate 88 north to Randall Road was completed in 2005.
 It consisted of road widening and intersection improvement at Oak Street, among other improvements.

 In 2007, the 4-lane portion of Orchard Road in Kane County was extended a bit further south with an intersection improvement at Jericho Road.
 Shortly after in 2008, a signal was constructed at Rochester Drive, an industrial entrance south of Jericho road.

 Also in 2007, Kendall County performed the first of its widening projects for Orchard Road.
 The portion from U.S. Route 30 south to just north of the BNSF railroad overpass near the new Park-and-Ride was upgraded to 4 lanes.

 In spring and summer 2009, construction was carried out to widen Orchard Road from the railroad overpass in Oswego south to just short of the Fox River bridge.
 Even so, local officials found the work to be long overdue.
 From that railroad overpass southward to just beyond U.S. Route 34, the 4-lane trend was extended with a widening of that section a year later.